chilcote/vfuse/README.md

         "input": "/path/to/dmg",
         "output": "/path/to/output/dir",
         "name": "custom-name",
-        "cache": "False",
+        "cache": false,
-        "hw_version": "11"
+        "hw_version": 11
     }

-If you are using an http resource for the source DMG and cache is `True`, vfuse will cache the DMG in ~/.vfuse/ and will consult that directory before downloading the dmg again.
+If you are using an http resource for the source DMG and cache is `true`, vfuse will cache the DMG in ~/.vfuse/ and will consult that directory before downloading the dmg again.

 License